jnthn/p6-io-socket-async-ssl/README.md

 communicating with the intended server.
 Therefore, it is vulnerable to man-in-the-middle attacks.

+For control over the ciphers that may be used, pass the `ciphers` argument to `connect`.
+It should be a string in [OpenSSL cipher list format](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html).

 ## Server

 The `listen` method returns a `Supply` that, when tapped, will start an SSL